tinymce/tinymce-docs-cleanup-action/README.md

 - app
 - s3

-The node container is the main one and has environement variables setup to connect AWS tools to the minio container.
+The node container is the main one and has environment variables setup to connect AWS tools to the minio container.

 The app container also has the AWS CLI installed.